 Around three-quarters of children (74.5 percent) never or infrequently drank cordial (Table 24).

 The prevalence of frequent cordial consumption (three or more times a week) was highest among Pacific children at around one in four (26.7 percent), followed by one in five tamariki Māori (21.3 percent).
-Frequent cordial consumption was much less common for European/other children (10.7 percent) and Asian children had the lowest prevalence (7.1 percent).).
+Frequent cordial consumption was much less common for European/other children (10.7 percent) and Asian children had the lowest prevalence (7.1 percent).

 The prevalence of frequent cordial consumption increased with age.
 While 10.8 percent of the youngest group (2–4 years) drank cordial frequently, 16.4 percent of the oldest group (10–14 years) did so.